The Brazos River Authority exists to develop, manage and protect the water resources of the Brazos River basin.

 Recreational opportunities - such as boating, swimming and fishing - are abundant.

 developing and managing the water resources of an entire river basin.
-Today, the

 and wastewater treatment, monitor water quality, and pursue water conservation